LucasGerosa/n-back-python/README.md

 ## Overview

 This project is designed to do musical tests involving cognition by using musical notes.
 Currently, the main tests being supported are the tonal n-back test and tonal discrimination task used by Ding et al. (2018).
+Theck the LICENSE file for information on copyright.

 ## Usage